Senior Partner, The Vistria Group

 Prior to joining P33, she was an Engagement Manager at McKinsey & Company, focusing on operations transformations and digital strategies for industrial, medical products and pharmaceutical manufacturers.
 Prior to joining McKinsey, she was a project engineer at ExxonMobil where she executed large capital projects domestically and internationally.
 She holds a B.S. in Civil and Environmental Engineering and BA in Hispanic Studies from Rice University and an MBA from Harvard Business School.
 She is a current board member of the Association of Rice University Alumni and the Association of Rice University Black Alumni.
 She is also on the board of Calculated Genius, a nonprofit focused on advancing STEM education for Chicago youth.
 She resides in downtown Chicago with her husband and daughter.

-Weronika Cardoso joined P33 in July of 2019 to provide support and work alongside the Chief Executive Officer.
+Weronika is P33’s Executive Assistant to the CEO.
 Previously, she worked at Morgan Stanley supporting executives in the company’s Investment Banking Division.
 In her spare time, she enjoys spending time with her husband and son.